merakiaby/fid/README.md

-# fid
-Fundamentals of Interactive Design
+# This Repo is for DIG2500 Fundamentals of Interactive Design.
+Putting more description
+3 web sites
+etc.